-One time, I had 2 quads I urgently need to build for a coming race, but I ran out of solder.
-Due to the time constraint, I randomly picked up some solder from eBay, two random brands I’d never heard of.
-Although both claimed to be 60/40 lead solder, they turned out to be total garbage and gave me terrible result.
+One time, I had 2 quads urgently needed to be built for a coming race, but I was out of solder.
+So I rushed to picked up some solder on eBay, two unknown brands I never heard of.
+Although both claimed to be 60/40 lead solder, they turned out to be garbage and gave me terrible results.

 I was working on Betaflight F3 AIO and Kakute F4 AIO boards, both have integrated PDB.
-When I was trying to solder the XT60 pigtail to the solder pads on the FC, the solder hardly melt after applying heat the joint for 10+ seconds at 400°C (752°F).
+When I was trying to solder the XT60 pigtail to the solder pads on the FC, the solder took a very long time to melt after applying heat to the joint (15+ seconds at 400°C).
 It was a massive PITA.

 I knew it was something wrong with the solder I bought.
-So I borrow some brand-name 60/40 lead solder from a friend, and the difference was day and night.
-The solder on the same joint melts right away within seconds.
+So I borrow some brand-name 60/40 lead solder from a friend that day, and the difference was day and night.
+The solder on the same joint melts right away within a few seconds.

 I’ve heard many complaints about how difficult these AIO boards are to work with.
 They usually point their fingers at the large volume of copper in the board.
-They are partly correct, the big amount of copper requires more heat for soldering.
-But the real issue for most could have been the low quality solder they are using with too much impurity in it.
+They are partly correct, the large amount of copper requires more heat for soldering.
+But the real issue for most could have been the low quality solder they are using (or simply lead-free solder).

 Good Solder and Bad Solder Differences